cengc13/PropMolFlow/README.md

 please refer to the configurable arguments inside **str2prop_sampler.py**.

 ### Prediction and Evaluation
-After sampling, we use a pre-trained regressor to predict molecular properties and evaluate the results
-by comparing the **MAE** between the input values and the predicted values.
+After sampling, we use a pre-trained regressor as detailed in **Regressor Checkpoints** section to predict molecular properties and evaluate the results by comparing the **MAE** between the input values and the predicted values.

 The prediction results will be saved in the `prediction_result/` directory.

 To run **in-distribution** prediction and calculate MAE, use the following command: